srvrco/getssl/README.md

 #RELOAD_CMD=""
 # The time period within which you want to allow renewal of a certificate - this prevents hitting some of the rate limits.
 RENEW_ALLOW="30"
-# Always refetch the certificate from the server before checking expiry
-#ALWAYS_REFETCH_CERT="true"
+# Define the server type.
+If it's a "webserver" then the main website will be checked for certificate expiry
+# and also will be checked after an update to confirm correct certificate is running.
+#SERVER_TYPE="webserver"

 # openssl config file.
 The default should work in most cases.
 SSLCONF="/usr/lib/ssl/openssl.cnf"